 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

 - Surgery to remove burned skin

-How well someone does depends on how much tar remover they swallowed and how quickly they receive treatment.
+How well someone does depends on how much tar remover was swallowed and how quickly treatment is received.
 The faster medical help is given, the better the chance for recovery.